 The author talks about what she likes best about fiction writing, being a planner and how she gains perspective on rejection—the inner and the outer kind.

 VALERIE HOBBS is the author of several books including Defiance, which was a Kirkus Reviews Editor’s Choice and a School Library Journal Best Book of the Year.
-Back in 1991, she was Publisher’s Weekly “Flying Start” author after the publication of her first novel for young adults, How Far Would You Have Gotten If I Hadn’t Called You Back.
+She was a Publisher’s Weekly “Flying Start” author after the publication of her first novel for young adults, How Far Would You Have Gotten If I Hadn’t Called You Back.
 Since then her books have consistently been honored with numerous awards (California Young Reader Medal, School Library Journal Best Book of the Year, Junior Library Guild Choice, to name a few).
-Valerie’s newest, the coming-of-age novel The Last Best Days of Summer, was published in 2010 by Farrar Straus Giroux.
+Valerie’s coming-of-age novel The Last Best Days of Summer, was published by Farrar Straus Giroux.

 Meredith: How do you balance the left-brain activity of promotion with the right-brain activity of creation?
 Or do you experience them as unified?